MareoRaft/politics/README.md

 Need to know when values are 'malformed' so we can omit those rows, possibly on pandas input

 remember to update the list of dependencies when you're finished

+next thing to do:
+  1. move file to a 'tmp' folder in input, unzip there, rename output file, move to appropriate dir.
+  2. run pandas on that file and see what happens